Why the automation story needs a second chapter

 A meaningful percentage of them will implement automation without verification.
 The automations will work — in the sense that data will move from one system to another.
 And then, quietly, the errors will accumulate.
 The restricted funds will drift.
 The funder reports will misrepresent program spend.
 The auditors will find something.

 And then the sector will do what sectors do when trust is broken: it will pull back.
 The EDs who got burned will warn their peers.
 The funders who saw misreporting will tighten their requirements.
-The technology that could have transformed the sector's administrative capacity will be associated with the organizations that moved too fast.
+The technology that could have transformed the sector's administrative capacity will be associated with the organisations that moved too fast.

-A computer scientist optimizing for speed and capability is doing their job correctly.
+A computer scientist optimising for speed and capability is doing their job correctly.
 But in the workflows that touch restricted funds, fund coding, and funder accountability, speed without verification is how errors compound quietly over years.

 — Greg Zatulovsky, Founder — PF TECH

 TERN is in active development with a small set of Strategic Partners who are co-creating the platform.
-If your organization has real operational complexity and you want to be part of building this rather than just adopting it, reach out.
+If your organisation has real operational complexity and you want to be part of building this rather than just adopting it, reach out.
 Space is limited and intentional.

 If you're not ready for that level of engagement, the Mission Multiplier Program is the place to build the skills and frameworks that will make you ready.